Posted byon August 26, 2016

 Chase rolled out a new Chase Sapphire Reserve card this week with one of the highest sign up bonuses I have ever seen!

-The sign up bonus is 100,000 points and the card includes $300 annual travel credits.
-When you do the math on this one, it’s a very lucrative bonus easily worth over $1,500.
+The sign up bonus is 50,000 points and the card includes a $300 travel credit.

 It’s our Free Money Friday offer.

 Earning Points.
 You’ll earn 3 points per dollar on travel and dining and 1 point on all other purchases.
 There are no quarterly rotating categories.

 Redeeming Points.
 The card offers a 50% bonus on travel redemptions, which means your 50,000 points could be redeemed for $750 in travel.
 Check out the Best Way to Maximize Chase Ultimate Rewards Points for the other redemption options.

 Annual Travel Credit.
 You’ll get a $300 travel credit each anniversary year.
 (This was calendar year, but was recently changed to anniversary year).

 More Benefits.
 The card also offers a $100 credit for Global Entry or TSA Precheck, lounge access with Priority Pass, and various other travel benefits.